 1965: The Rolling Stones, the Moody Blues, the Walker Brothers and Steam Packet (with lead singer Rod Stewart) were in concert at the London Palladium.

-1970: It was one of the great events in music history and people were still celebrating.
+1970: It was one of the great events in music history and one year later, people were still celebrating.
 The Soundtrack to "Woodstock" was #1 on the Album chart.
 Blood, Sweat & Tears 3 rose to #2 while Cosmo's Factory from CCR moved from 14 to 3.
 Self Portrait by Bob Dylan stayed at #4 and McCartney was at #5.
 The rest of the Top 10: Let It Be from the Beatles, Closer to Home by Grand Funk Railroad was at #7, Live at Leeds by the Who, Deja Vu by Crosby, Stills, Nash & Young dropped to #9 and ABC from the Jackson 5 was #10.

 1970: "Patches" by Clarence Carter moved from #60 to #29 on this date.

 1970: The Carpenters remained at #1 on the Easy Listening chart for the fourth week with "Close To You".

 The Five Stairsteps had a winner with "O-o-h Child"...